indoor floor-level tracker with rak wisblock and blues notecard

 Connecting the WisBlock elements is straightforward:

-Mount the core module onto the core slot, and attach RAK1902 to the sensor slot A. In this example, the RAK19001 base board, but you can select another WisBlock base board.
+1. Mount the core module in the core slot, and attach the RAK1902 to sensor slot A. In this example, the RAK19001 base board, but you can select another WisBlock base board.

-Connect the Blues Notecard via the WisBlock Blues Carrier Module then plug it into the baseboard's IO slot.
+2. The Blues Notecard can be connected via the WisBlock Blues Carrier Module and then plugged into the baseboard's IO slot.

-Finally, to prepare your setup for deployment using the WisBlock enclosure designed for this purpose.
+3. Lastly, to prepare your product for deployment, you can use the WisBlock enclosure designed for this purpose.

 Now that the devices are connected, you can begin programming.